250 Water Street: Milstein Properties proposals

-Howard Hughes Corporation ownership
+Howard Hughes Corporation proposals

 The Howard Hughes Corporation purchased the site in 2018 from Milstein Properties for $180 million.
 Milstein provided a $130 million loan to Howard Hughes to finance the purchase.
 At the time of the sale, Howard Hughes owned several nearby sites.
 After the acquisition, the first plans for the site were revealed in early 2020, though Howard Hughes denied they were reflective of their real intentions for the site.
 The organization claimed in a statement that the designs had leaked as part of the portfolio of a former Skidmore, Owings & Merrill architect and were not reflective of real plans.
 The leaked plans depicted a 1,052-foot tower clad in brick.
 Later in 2020, official plans calling for a development with two towers rising from a single podium were released.

 A third proposal, featuring four shorter, closely gathered towers rising from a single podium and forming a single structure, was made public in early April 2021.
 The Landmarks Preservation Commission approved this design in early May.
 In addition to this approval, the project must go through the city's Uniform Land Use Review Procedure for work to begin.
 The ULURP process began in May 2021, but the vote was not planned to occur until 2022.
-The Howard Hughes Corporation agreed in October 2021 to pay $40 million for air rights above the South Street Seaport Museum's Tin Building and Pier 17.
+The Howard Hughes Corporation agreed in October 2021 to pay $40 million for air rights above the former Fulton Fish Market's Tin Building and Pier 17.
 Subsequently, the city government approved plans for the site at the end of 2021.
 The 26-story building was to rise 324 ft and contain 270 apartments (including at least 70 affordable housing units), as well as offices.
-Excavations on the site began in 2022, although workers found very few historical artifacts.
+During an archaeological dig conducted on and near the site which began in 2022, workers found historical artifacts including shoe components, ceramics, and glass.